 Horseback riding is allowed on the trail; but remember, the trail is shared with motorized vehicles.

-For more information please visit the Flambeau Trail website.
+For more information, please visit the Flambeau Trail System web page on the Chequamegon-Nicolet National Forest website.